 VA contracts in payout phase, regardless of how they are administered, can be reserved for under VM-21 with domiciliary commissioner approval.

-VA contracts in payout phase administered as payout contracts can be reserved for under VM-21 with domiciliary commissioner approval.
+VA contracts in payout phase administered as fixed payout contracts can be reserved for under VM-21 with domiciliary commissionernotification, if not rejected by the domiciliary commissioner.

 VM-21: Requirements for Principles-Based Reserves for Variable Annuities